-Our sources of liquidity are funds generated by operating activities, cash and cash equivalents, restricted cash and investments, and our Revolving Credit Facility.
-We have a cash and cash equivalents balance of \$129.4 million, restricted cash and investments balance of \$124.9 million, and \$72 million of borrowing available under our existing Revolving Credit Facility as of June 29, 2012.
-We believe our sources of liquidity will be sufficient to sustain operations and strategic initiatives for the remainder of2012 and beyond.
-The rate and sustainability of the current economic recovery is uncertain and, accordingly, our strategic business investments are paced to correspond with a sustainable economic recovery.
-We will continue to closely monitor expenses and capital expenditures.
-We believe we are well positioned to generate positive operating cash flows, fund opportunities to expand our presence, and take advantage of sustained economic growth.
+Our sources of liquidity are funds generated by operating activities, cash and cash equivalents, restricted cash and investments and our Revolving Credit Facility.
+We have a cash and cash equivalents balance of \$119 million, restricted cash and investments balance of \$132 million, and \$73 million of borrowing available under our existing Revolving Credit Facility as of September 28, 2012.
+We believe our sources of liquidity will be sufficient to sustain operations and strategic initiatives for the remainder of 2012 and beyond.
+The economy remains uncertain and, accordingly, we will continue to closely monitor expenses and capital expenditures.
+We believe we are well positioned to generate positive operating cash flows, fund opportunities to expand our presence, and take advantage of a return to economic growth.

-On July 25, 2012, we filed a \$100 million Shelf Registration Statement with the Securities and Exchange Commission which, when effective, will replace our current Shelf Registration which expired in July 2012.
+On July 25, 2012, we filed a \$100 million Shelf Registration Statement with the Securities and Exchange Commission that replaced our previous Shelf Registration which expired in July 2012.
 The Shelf Registration will allow us to sell various securities in amounts and prices determined at the time of sale.
 The filing will enable us to access capital efficiently and quickly if needed, however, we have no current plans to make an offering.